SuperCh-SE-NCSU/ProjectScraping/README.md

 **2.Difficulty during deploying the application**

-We tried deploying the application to Heroku, but the IP of heroku is blocked by craigslist.
+We tried deploying the application to Heroku and Amazon web services.
+But the IP of those two is blocked by craigslist.
 Craigslist seems to block all the IPs from commercial servers.
+We used VCL to solve this problem.

+**3.Comparison between python regular regression, beautiful soup and scrapy In theory, regular expressions are a powerful language for matching text patterns.
+The Python "re" module provides regular expression support.
+BeautifulSoup is a parsing library and scrapy is a web scraper framework.
+You give Scrapy a root URL to start crawling, then you can specify constraints on how many number of URLs you want to crawl and fetch,etc., It is a complete framework for Web-scrapping or crawling.
+ In practice, we can use all those three tools.
+Python regular expressions is flexible and easy to employ.While scrapy and beautiful soup are much more robust.
+Also, scrapy framework supplies some functions like sending emails.
+We develop all those three methods and we are interested in the eff compare the time to crawl four specific models of cars from craiglist using those different methods.
+The result is is shown in the following figure.

+From the above figure, we know that python regular expression and scrape framework are faster than beautiful soup.
+But python regular expression is not robust to the changing of the html structure.
+Sometime it will miss specific cars.

 ### Conclusion